open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 The cost is moved to the profiler: to find the record it must know enough about V8 and Node.js internals to read their representation of a JavaScript `Map`.
-See "Trade-offs and mitigations" for what that buys and what it risks.
+See "Trade-offs and mitigations" below for more details.

 ## The contract the target process provides